Accidents & Injuries

 Hotlines

-There are 20 states that have them and most offer free legal telephone advice to
+There more than 20 states that have them and most offer free legal telephone advice to

 persons over 60.
 The Pennsylvania and Florida Hotlines charge.
 Senior legal